-To further understand the population decoding results, we also examined how a single-cell discriminability index ($D'_{\mathrm{sc}}$) varied with pupil diameter (Sec.~\ref{s:dprime}).
-On average across cells and sessions, $D'_{\mathrm{sc}}$ followed an inverted-U relationship with pupil diameter, similar to the decoding performance (Fig.~\ref{f:decoding_allTrials}F; Fig.~\ref{f:dprime_data_allSessions} for individual sessions).
-At the level of individual units, intermediate pupil diameters were associated with significant increases in $D'_{\mathrm{sc}}$ relative to either small or large diameters (Fig.~\ref{f:decoding_allTrials}G), and at the cell-averaged level in individual recordings, $D'_{\mathrm{sc}}$ was always highest at moderate pupil diameter (Fig.~\ref{f:decoding_dprime_pupilSize_best_worst_performance}B).
-Taken together, these findings suggest that arousal-related modulations of decoding performance at the population-level are accompanied by overall changes in discriminability at the single-neuron level.
+To test whether arousal impacts neural discriminability of pure tones in ACtx, we split the trials in each session by pupil diameter (see Fig.~\ref{f:decoding_allTrials}A for an example).
+Within each pupil-based partition, we then computed a single-cell measure of neural stimulus discriminability ($D'_{\mathrm{sc}}$; Fig.~\ref{f:decoding_allTrials}B,C, \nameref{s:Methods}).
+On average across sessions, the cell-averaged $D'_{\mathrm{sc}}$ followed an inverted-U relationship with normalized pupil diameter (Fig.~\ref{f:decoding_allTrials}F).
+At the population level, intermediate pupil diameters were associated with significant increases in $D'_{\mathrm{sc}}$ relative to small or large diameters (Fig.~\ref{f:decoding_allTrials}G), and in individual sessions, the cell-averaged $D'_{\mathrm{sc}}$ was highest at moderate pupil diameters (Fig.~\ref{f:decoding_dprime_supp_data}A).